AsymLabs/realpath-lib/README.md

     source '/your/path/to/realpath-lib'

-To avoid symlinks completely (use the physical system only), uncomment 'set -P' under 'Environment' near the beginning of the script.
+To avoid symlinks completely (use the physical system only), uncomment `set -P` under 'Environment' near the beginning of the script.

 That's it.